ibara/lillian.link/_lilypad_source/blog/anarchy/2016-12-08_anarchist-cooperative-manual-hencoop-first-edition.md

 cooperative at large, and as such it is a mutual relationship between emotion and official business.
 To put it differently, the members are representative of the cooperative as a whole, and that the cooperative itself is representative of its members; the way you operate as a group is a bidirectional relationship.
-For example, you may find group activities that involve members interacting with one another on an individual basis (as with a chess club) effective providers of group cohesion, or that success as a cooperative imparts a comradery among its members, who own that success, "We did this."
+For example, you may find group activities that involve members interacting one-on-one (as with a chess club) are effective providers of group cohesion, or that success as a cooperative imparts a comradery among its members, who own that success, "We did this."
 Humans are humans, and humans need very special care and handling, it's important that the cooperative reflects this.